Indigenous peoples of Maryland: Susquehannock

 The Susquehannock people were present in modern-day Allegany, Cecil, and Harford counties.
 After warring with Maryland colony from 1642 to 1652, the group signed a peace agreement that gave much of the land south of the mouth of the Susquehanna River to Maryland.
 This effectively ended the people's presence in Maryland.

 Tuscarora

 The Tuscarora people emigrated to Maryland after losing the Tuscarora War, in which they lost much of their land to North Carolinian settlers.
 Their presence was short-lived, with the people passing through Frederick County from 1719 to 1721.
-The group ultimately settled in the Great Lakes Region and became a member of the Iroquois Six Nation Confederation.
+The group ultimately settled in the Great Lakes Region and became a member of the Haudenosaunee Confederacy.

-Siouan
+Yesang

 John Smith did not encounter any Siouan language-speaking tribes 1608 exploration.
 However, the Monacan, Saponi, and Tutelo peoples emigrated through Maryland during the mid-19th century.
 Some small bands of the Saponi and Tutelo were found in the area following this emigration.
 The Saponi band settled in Dorchester County, with both groups likely later assimilating into the local Nanticoke population.